JoonasPel/webdev1-2020-2021-PROJECT/README.md

 ![UML Image of site structure](docs/webdev1uml.png "Webshop UML")

 ### Pages and navigation
+List Orders page is there to show user's own or all users orders depending of user role.

 Customer user needs to have "Profile" or similar page to view own orders and change his/her user information.

 Admin user needs to have "Admin functionalities" or similar page to: